charlesg3/llm-mini/README.md

 python main.py tokenize_data
 ```

-This command will read the text from `data/text.txt`, tokenize it using the tiktoken library with the `cl100k_base` encoding, and save the tokens to `data/tokens.parquet`.
+This command will read the text from `data/text.txt`, tokenize it using the tiktoken library with the encoding specified in your config, and save the tokens to `data/tokens.parquet`.
 It will also save token frequency information to `data/token_frequencies.parquet`.

 Options:
 - `--input`: Input text file path (default: data/text.txt)
 - `--output`: Output tokens parquet file path (default: data/tokens.parquet)
-- `--encoding`: Tiktoken encoding name (default: cl100k_base)
+- `--encoding`: Tiktoken encoding name (default: from config)

 Example with options: